Cultural Day Ideas

 Toddler Activities for Culture

-These cultural activities are meant to develop an appreciation for people of varying cultures.
+These cultural day ideas are meant to develop an appreciation for people of varying cultures.
 It is therefore very helpful to do these activities with parent involvement.
 Promote your preschool and encourage parent involvement by hosting a Culture Day using the activities listed below.

 - Pick a date and time for Culture Day.
 This will be the day your toddler activities for culture will really shine!